Polar LOOP Review – It’s NOT A Whoop Competitor

 Whoop Competition – the state of play

 If you are looking for a direct Whoop competitor, there isn’t one.
+Polar LOOP isn’t it.
 Several companies are clearly heading towards adapting their ecosystem to take Whoop head-on; it’s just a case of who gets there first and when.

-Garmin – Garmin’s Index Sleep Monitor was a missed opportunity to develop a strong 24/7 product based on its excellent Elevate 5 sensor package.
-You can wear Garmin’s band all day if you want, but the experience is tailored towards sleep – hence its name.
-Its recent Health Status and Lifestyle Logging features will likely be steps towards a more cohesive Whoop competitor, perhaps as soon as next Spring.
+Garmin – Garmin’s Index Sleep Monitor was a missed opportunity to develop a strong 24/7 product based on its generally good Elevate 5 sensor package.
+You can wear Garmin’s Index band all day if you want, but the experience is tailored towards sleep – hence its name.
+Its recent Health Status and Lifestyle Logging features will likely be steps towards competencies on the app to make it a more cohesive Whoop competitor, perhaps as soon as next Spring (2026).

-Amazfit Helio is probably the most competitive and cheapest Whoop competitor.
-It seems to be a one-trick pony precisely aimed at undercutting the price of Whoop and copying the easier features.
+Amazfit Helio is probably the most competitive and cheapest Whoop competitor in 2025.
+It seems to be a one-trick pony, precisely aimed at undercutting Whoop’s price and copying its easier features.
 It hasn’t yet reached the polish and depth of the Whoop app’s features, but it’s well on its way.

-There are many other heart rate bands, but few, if any, have a long enough battery life or the app to compete as Whoop does as a sports and health lifestyle coach.
+There are many other heart rate bands, but few, if any, have the long enough battery life or the app to compete with Whoop as a sports and health lifestyle coach.

 Wrap Up – Polar Loop Review